Israel lobby in the United Kingdom: UK Lawyers for Israel

-UK Lawyers for Israel was founded in 2011 by Jonathan Turner.
+UK Lawyers for Israel (UKLFI) was founded in 2011 by Jonathan Turner.
 It has been described as "instrumental in a number of significant victories for pro-Israel campaigns and against antisemitism in the UK."
 It has been represented on the Board of Deputies of British Jews since 2016.
 Caroline Kendal, its director of operations, in 2016 said "...what we're about is actually standing for Israel, and doing that as effectively as we possibly can."
-In that year it claimed about 1400 members and associates, of whom about half were lawyers.
+In that year, it claimed about 1,400 members and associates, of whom about half were lawyers.
 Much of its activity is in relation to universities.
 It played a key role in the prevention of a second "Gaza flotilla" setting sail from Greece in 2011, by invoking international maritime law.
-In 2019, in the face of planned protests, the group abandoned plans to host a speaker from Regavim, a pro-settler organisation labelled extremist by the Jewish Labour Movement and Yachad, which campaigns against the building of Arab and Bedouin settlements in the West Bank.
+In 2019 it was described by Hil Aked in Mondoweiss as having "at the very least ... an informal working relationship with the Israeli Ministry of Foreign Affairs".
+Later that year, in the face of planned protests, the group abandoned plans to host a speaker from Regavim, a pro-settler organisation labelled extremist by the Jewish Labour Movement and Yachad, which campaigns against the building of Arab and Bedouin settlements in the West Bank.
+In 2025 Jonathan Turner, the chief executive of the group, was criticised by the Palestine Solidarity Campaign for a saying that criticism of the Gaza war and subsequent risk of famine in Gaza "ignored factors that may increase average life expectancy in Gaza, bearing in mind that one of the biggest health issues in Gaza prior to the current war was obesity".